Frequently Asked Questions

 I have a chronic illness/condition.
 Should I notify the Health and Wellness Center staff?

 - Our nurses review all medical history cards received.
-But we encourage you to stop by and meet us during the Manresa weekend or the first week of school to arrange the best plan of individualized care.
+But we encourage you to stop by and meet us during the first week of school to arrange the best plan of individualized care.
 In addition, we are available to assist you with suggestions on adjusting to your new environment.

 - Yes, we stock and administer meningitis vaccine as well as MMR, Hepatitis B, Hepatitis A, Human Papilloma Virus and many travel vaccines.
 Call 513-745-3022 to schedule an appointment.